cdapio/coopr/coopr-docs/docs/source/installation/upgrade.rst

   * It is recommended to backup your database.
 Consult your database vendor's documentation for instructions.

-3. Upgrade MySQL database schema (if you are using MySQL as a database)
+3. Upgrade Database Schema (if using an external database)

-  * If you are using MySQL, update the schema:
+  * You have to update the schema for any external database.
+However, we only provide example SQL files for MySQL.
+The changes need to be made to any external database.
+Here is how you would do with MySQL:

   .. parsed-literal::
    $ mysql -p coopr < /opt/coopr/server/sql/upgrade-tables-pre0.9.9-to-0.9.9.sql

-4. Change provisioner.server.uri port to 55055
+4. Change provisioner.server.uri port

   * Edit the ``provisioner.server.uri`` property in ``/etc/coopr/conf/provisioner-site.xml`` and change the port from 55054 to 55055.
 Here is an example (changing your server to the correct host/FQDN):
   .. parsed-literal::